 During the lease term in Woodbridge

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Woodbridge, the tenant must allow us to go into the rental property.
-Some valid reasons to enter rental property are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Woodbridge, the tenant must allow us to go into the rental.
+Some good reasons to access rental home are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Woodbridge.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Woodbridge.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you move a tenant into your rental in Woodbridge
+- Before you rent out your investment in Woodbridge

 - Collections and evictions